 When I pulled out the bannetons from the fridge in the morning I could see the proof was moving along nicely.
 A quick “finger dent” test showed they were fully proofed and ready for baking.

-I think it’s safe to say, and you can just see in the pictures, this was hands down the best pair of sourdough loaves I’ve baked.
+I think it's safe to say, and you can just see in the pictures, this was hands down the best pair of sourdough loaves I've baked.
 There is just something so rewarding when these come out of your oven after spending more than a day coaxing them into existence.
+It turns out, managing your sourdough starter fermentation activity helps ensure is strong and lively when making your levain, which ultimately transfers to your end loaf of bread.

-Crumb: Beautiful and soft, the crumb was so light I was shocked when first biting into it.
+Beautiful and soft, the crumb was so light I was shocked when first biting into it.
 You can literally see the oven spring movement from the bottom of the loaf to where the score was done down the middle.
 The soft and perfectly cooked crumb came the closest thus far to my ideal loaf.

-Taste: Light and soft with only the smallest hint of sour.
+Light and soft with only the smallest hint of sour.
 This is the sourdough I love.
 Slicing up the bread to make a grilled chicken, pesto, swiss, and tomato sandwich for lunch was a real treat indeed.
 Later that evening I enjoyed a thick pan-grilled slice with chopped avocados, cherry tomatoes, and a dab of extra virgin olive oil.